 An inverter heat pump can operate 24/7, never or seldom switching off, eliminating the losses caused by stopping and starting.
 A continuous 24/7 operation may seem odd to those of us used to being in control of the boiler, but some manufacturers are claiming up to 30% reduction in running costs by using this method.

 It also allows the homeowner to use an app on a smartphone or tablet to adjust the temperature in the house rather than just simply switching the heating on or off.

-A hybrid heat pump (sometimes known as a bivalent system) is one with two heat sources — a heat pump and a conventional boiler, for example.
+A hybrid heat pump is one with two heat sources — a heat pump and a conventional boiler, for example.

 The ideal system would be:

-- an air-source heat pump (low capital cost) that operates in spring, summer and autumn, when the weather is mild (highest efficiency)
+- an air-source heat pump that operates in spring, summer and autumn, when the weather is mild (highest efficiency)

-- and a conventional boiler (also low capital cost) that operates in winter (at good efficiency)
+- and a conventional boiler that operates in winter (at good efficiency)

 Heat pumps now have weather compensation as standard and so can be programmed to shut down when the outside temperature drops below 7°C (when it starts to get inefficient), and allow the gas or oil boiler to kick-in.

-Used in the right way, in the right place, ASHPs provide a good, viable and cost-effective option.
+Used in the right way, in the right place, air-source heat pumps provide a good, viable and cost-effective option.
 Many of the newer models are much quieter than earlier models, which had a reputation for being noisy.